 Each person applying for any staff position, and each person applying for volunteer positions at RRUUC that would involve work with children, youth and/or vulnerable adults must agree to submit to a Criminal Background Check (CBC).
 RRUUC will work with the Joseph Priestly District to carry out CBCs that will identify past criminal convictions and inclusion in the national Sex Offender Registry, based on reported places of residence – counties or states.
 The Sex Offender Registry is a national database that reports registered sex offenders regardless of the offense jurisdiction.

 CBCs will be carried out for all new employees prior to employment.
 CBCs will be carried out annually for approximately 33% of the volunteers working with children, youth and vulnerable adults.
 The 33% will include all first-time volunteers and a random selection of returning volunteers.
 After their first year volunteering at RRUUC, volunteers must agree to a CBC every year, though they may or may not be checked each year.
-RRUUC will carry out CBCs for each volunteer no less than once every three years.
+RRUUC will use best efforts to carry out CBCs for each volunteer no less than once every three years.

+Scope of Background Check Process: In addition to all Staff, adult volunteers working with children or youth in connection with the following congregational programs/events are subject to the CBC requirement:

+Sunday morning religious education classes (including YRUU),

+RRUUC provided childcare,

+Coming of Age program, and

+Children, Youth and Teen Choir practices.

 Authorization forms for background checks will be kept strictly confidential.
-Only members of the Safe Congregation Committee will have access to these forms, which will be kept in paper format in a dedicated, locked filing cabinet in the office of will have keys to this cabinet.
+Only members of the Safe Congregation Committee will have access to these forms, which will be kept in paper format in a dedicated, locked filing cabinet in the office of LRE.
+Only the LRE and REY will have keys to this cabinet.
 These forms will be kept for three years.

 Each adult who participates in our community has inherent worth and dignity.
 Thus, each instance where a record is returned will be carefully considered.
 A documented criminal or sexually-related conviction will serve to initiate a discussion with RRUUC senior staff, and may result in the restriction or termination of employment, or the exclusion of the person in question from work with children and youth or other individuals.
 See Appendix IV for RRUUC’s Policies for responding to convictions revealed by background checks and Appendix VIII for RRUUC’s Policy on involving convicted sex offenders in our congregation.